jacobgil/jacobgil.github.io/_posts/2023-06-15-confidence-intervals-derivations.md

 - Binary F1, which is extremely common since [it's the default in the scikit-learn library](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html).

-The next sections derive the confidence intervals for these missing metrics, in the spirit of the paper above using the delta method.
+The next sections derive the confidence intervals for these missing metrics in the spirit of the paper above, using the delta method.
 Some of the sections are a bit more verbose than in the paper that (elegently) combines some steps together, however I found it helpful to break it down a bit more.

 These were implemented in the [python confidence interval library](https://github.com/jacobgil/confidenceinterval).